Mawsynram

 TL;DR Summary

-- Mawsynram: India's wettest hidden gem in 2025. 🌧️
+- Mawsynram: India's wettest hidden gem awaits discovery.

-- Budget-friendly travel with authentic cultural vibes. 💸
+- Budget-friendly travel with high value.

 Why Visit Mawsynram?